-Awards are issued annually to SEAs, which make subgrants to LEAs that meet the applicable requirements.
+Awards are issued annually to state education agencies (SEAs), which make sub-grants to local education agencies (LEAs) that meet the applicable requirements.
 Awards are made to all SEAs that apply and meet the applicable requirements of the act (see legislative citation above).
-If an SEA does not participate, awards are issued by the Department to eligible LEAs in the state either competitively or by formula.

-Recipients may use program funds to conduct the following activities:
+LEAs that receive RLIS grants may use the funds to carry out the following types of activities:

-- Activities authorized under ESEA, Title III (Language Instruction for Limited English Proficient and Immigrant Students).
+- Title III (Language Instruction for English Learners and Immigrant Students)

 Example: A school district offers an afterschool enrichment program for English learners.